espressif/esp-hosted/docs/python_api.md

 [python_demo.md](python_demo.md) gives overview of how to test control path interface in application also how to perform stress testing of control path interface.

+A [stress.py](../host/linux/host_control/python_support/stress.py) can use for stress testing of control path commands.
+In which, `STRESS_TEST_COUNT` variable represents number of iterations and `STRESS_TEST` variable defines which test should get executed.

 ## 1. `wifi_get_mac`
 This is used to retrieve the MAC address of ESP's station or softAP interface